joshenoy/sathyabh.at/content/blog/2010-06-15-golden-rules-for-developers.md

   - Programming

 ---
 Steven Feuerstein has a nice little presentation on some golden rules for developers.
-They aren&#8217;t anything new, yet not many people read/follow them 🙂
+They aren't anything new, yet not many people read/follow them 🙂

 Download the PDF from <a href="https://www.toadworld.com/Portals/0/stevenf/Golden%20Rules%20for%20Developers.pdf" target="_blank">here</a>, or just read it via the embedded doc